Muskan-Git-Code/Notes/src/main/java/SystemDesign/HLD.md

 ---

 ### 🧠 *Stateful vs Stateless Systems*
 * **Stateful Systems** saves status and session info, and have low latency.
+Like, online shopping cart.
-* **StateLess Systems** serves response back as per given state, and is resilient to server failure (as doesn't store session info).
+* **Stateless Systems** serves response back as per given state, and is resilient to server failure (as doesn't store session info).
+Like games.

 ---
 ### ⏱️ *Latency*